KirstenPomales/recursive/public/content/blogs/telegram-mini-app-rules-impact-on-eliza.md

 Take action now—audit your bots, remove non-compliant features, and ensure your work aligns with these new policies.

+PSA: This article is written based on the understanding I have of the new Telegram Terms of Service.
+As always, DYOR.

 If you need help, feel free to [Message me](https://t.me/hellokirsten).
 The Recursive team has experience building Telegram Mini Apps, Eliza Agents, and TON apps and we've got some strategies in the works for how to keep our agents(and yours) out of trouble.